Last Updated 8/25/20

 Overview: Formed in 1994, the International Association of Insurance Supervisors (IAIS) represents insurance regulators and supervisors of more than 200 jurisdictions constituting 97% of the world's insurance premiums.
 The IAIS is the principal international organization of insurance supervisors, engaged in creating international standards and guidelines on insurance supervision, and encouraging members to implement the standards.
 Since its inception, the IAIS has worked to promote effective and globally consistent supervision of the insurance industry and has strived to contribute to global financial stability.
 The IAIS has no regulatory power or legal authority, but it influences national and regional regulators by publishing supervisory and supporting material, offering training and support, and advancing the latest developments in the supervision of insurance.

-In October 2011, the IAIS adopted 26 revised Insurance Core Principles (ICPs), creating a new set of expectations for insurance supervisory system.
-The ICPs provide a globally accepted framework for the regulation and supervision of the insurance sector—they apply to insurance supervision in all jurisdictions regardless of the level of development.
-They are also utilized within the Financial Sector Assessment Program (FSAP) by the World Bank and the International Monetary Fund (IMF).
-Updates to certain ICPs were adopted in November 2018.
+In November 2019, the IAIS adopted its latest version of revised Insurance Core Principles (ICPs), which provide a globally accepted framework for the regulation and supervision of the insurance sector.
+The 24 ICPs cover a variety of topics that are key to having a sound supervisory system, and they apply to insurance supervision in all jurisdictions regardless of the level of development.
+They are also used within the Financial Sector Assessment Program (FSAP) by the World Bank and the International Monetary Fund (IMF).